 I was fortunate to study for one year at Drisha with Devorah Zlochower, R' Moshe Kahn, Tammy Jacobowitz, and Wendy Amsallem.
 I've been a rebbetzin for 15 years and have taught all ages at The Hampton Synagogue and Great Neck Synagogue.
 As the rebbetzin of The Hampton Synagogue, I was in the first cohort of community rebbetzins certified as Kallah Teachers, jointly run by Nishmat, the OU, and the RCA in early 2018.
 I attend the annual RCA Rebbetzins Yarchei Kallah run jointly with Yeshiva University's Center for the Jewish Future.

-I graduated from Yeshiva University's Wurzweiler School of Social Work with a Master's of Social Work and from the therapy track at Widener University's Human Sexuality program, pursuing an MEd in Human Sexuality.
-I recently completed my MSW and am in my first year of Ph.D. studies at Yeshiva University's Wurzweiler School of Social Work.
-I completed my generalist placement as a social worker in a rural middle school and high school and my advanced placement at JQY, where I've stayed on for a sexology practicum.
-I have completed Level 3 Training in Gottman Method Couples Therapy and am training in TF-CBT.
+I graduated from Yeshiva University's Wurzweiler School of Social Work with a Master's of Social Work and from the therapy track at Widener University's Human Sexuality program, with a Master of Education in Human Sexuality.
+I am a Licensed Master Social Worker (LMSW) and doctoral student at Wurzweiler in their Social Welfare Ph.D. program.
+I completed my generalist placement as a social worker in a rural middle school and high school and my advanced placement at JQY, where I stayed on for a sexology practicum.
+I have completed Level-3 Training in Gottman Method Couples Therapy and am training in TF-CBT.

 I am currently a Sacks Fellow at YU's Sacks-Herenstein Center.
 My research project is focused on creating supplemental training for Chosson and Kallah teachers who work with people with a trauma history.
-I was inducted as a member of the Triota (Iota Iota Iota) National Honor Society for Gender and Women's Studies and am both a member and vice-president of Gamma Eta Rho, the honor society for Human Sexuality Studies.
-I received a HRSA grant from DHHS to train in trauma-informed care for adolescents and am in my second year as a Dressler Fellow at UJA-Federation.
-In April I presented about Experiences of Trauma & Trauma-Informed Care at the Widener 2021 Graduate Student Research Symposium.
+I was inducted as a member of the Triota (Iota Iota Iota) National Honor Society for Gender and Women's Studies and am both a member and past vice-president of Gamma Eta Rho, the honor society for Human Sexuality Studies.
+I received a HRSA grant from DHHS to train in trauma-informed care for adolescents and completed two years as a Dressler Fellow at UJA-Federation.
+In April 2021 I presented about Experiences of Trauma & Trauma-Informed Care at the Widener 2021 Graduate Student Research Symposium.